Matan-123/summarizer_project/README.md

 # Competitive Analysis Summarizer

-A Streamlit-based tool that analyzes company articles in Hebrew or English using the OpenAI API.
+A Streamlit-based tool that analyzes competitor company articles in Hebrew or English using the OpenAI API.
 It supports both URLs and pasted text, extracts and processes the content, and generates a structured competitive analysis:

 - Company Overview